 Up until days before nominations closed it appeared 2016's election would be the same as the previous one.
 However, the incumbents say they welcome contesting the Flaxmere seats with Lynlee Aitcheson-Johnson.

 That was the reality of standing for public office, Mr O'Keefe said, "and that's democracy, and long may it continue I say, because it keeps you honest, keeps you on task.

 "I genuinely think it is healthy because otherwise people do get complacent, we all get into our comfort zone."

 Ms Poulain also felt it was for good democracy that they were having to contest a seat.

-"We were privelaged Henare and I to be re-elected unnoposed last time," she said, "having Lynlee run just gives our community an extra person to consider.
+"We were privileged, Henare and I, to be re-elected unopposed last time," she said.
+"Having Lynlee run just gives our community an extra person to consider.

 "At the end of the day it will be the community who decide who is the best person."

 Mrs Aitcheson-Johnson said although there was a sense of competition, "it's an election, and democracy is good".